Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: SOC-induced effects in S/F systems: low temperature experiments

 \subsubsection{Superconductivity-induced change in the IP magnetic anisotropy}

-The most effective way of exploring the in-plane MCA landscape of the S/F/F junctions were magnetic field rotations, in which we used a field that was greater than the soft F layer coercive field but lower than the hard F layer one (see Figure~\ref{fig:magnetic-states}b).
+The most effective way of exploring the in-plane MCA landscape of the S/F/F junctions were magnetic field rotations, in which we used a field that was greater than the coercive field of the soft F layer but lower than the one of the hard F layer (see Figure~\ref{fig:magnetic-states}b).
 The range of 70 to 120~Oe worked best in our case, depending on the sample.
-Using this range of fields ensured that the hard F layer remained fixed while the soft one could freely rotate its magnetization following the applied field direction, and revealing its own MCA in the process.
-This is shown in Figure~\ref{fig:magnetic-states}b, where we can distinguish the two easy axes aligned with the [100] and [010] crystallographic directions as the soft F layer moves, setting the junction in the parallel (P), perpendicular-in-plane (PIP) and anti-parallel (AP) magnetic configurations.
+Using this range of fields ensured that the hard F layer remained fixed, while the soft one could freely rotate its magnetization following the applied field direction, revealing its own MCA in the process.
+This is shown in Figure~\ref{fig:magnetic-states}b, where we can distinguish the two easy axes aligned with the [100] and [010] crystallographic directions as the soft F layer moves, setting the junction in the parallel P, perpendicular-in-plane (PIP) and AP magnetic configurations.

-We used the experimental resistances to approximate the exact angle between both F layers in any situation where we could find different resistance values (found both above and under the critical temperature of vanadium).
+We used the experimental resistances to approximate the exact angle between both F layers in any situation where we could find different resistance values (found both above and below the critical temperature of vanadium).
 We used these resistances, for known magnetic configurations, to calibrate a modified version of the Slonczewski model~\cite{Slonczewski}, which can accurately model the S/F/F junctions due to their large effective spin polarization~\cite{Martinez2018,Parkin2004,Yuasa2004}.

 The magnetization rotations were then performed at different temperatures, from above to below $T_C$, in several samples.
-In Figure~\ref{fig:rotations} we show above gap conductance versus applied magnetic field angle on two different samples, with the correspondent relative magnetization angle analysis.
+In Figure~\ref{fig:rotations}, we show above gap conductance versus applied magnetic field angle on two different samples, with the correspondent relative magnetization angle analysis.
 While the resulting TMR is not affected by temperature during the first half of the rotation, the second half has noticeable changes of the relative magnetization angle below $T_C$.
 In particular, we see new free layer magnetization configurations emerge in the superconducting state.
 According to the calibrated model, it seems to be oriented near the hard axes of the soft F layer, 45$^\circ$ from the easy directions.
 These new configurations disappear when increasing temperature and approaching $T_C$.